Natural Resources (NRES) Courses

 NRES 196 Intro to Natural Resource Mgmt (3) This course highlights the biological and physical science aspects of natural resource management at local, national, and global scales.
 Topics covered will include resource management of soil, water, forests, rangelands, wetlands, coasts and wildlife.
 This is an intro-level course designed to introduce key concepts and topical areas in natural resources and environmental management.
-(Attributes: HPP)
+(Attributes: DB, HPP)

 NRES 230 Philippines Envirn & Nat Resou (3) Examination of the Philippines environment and natural resources from a long-term perspective.
 Analysis of the effects of resource management practices on environmental quality, agroecosystems, the economy, and food security.
 Consideration of conflicting values and resolution.
 (Attributes: GAHP)

 NRES 320 Environ Issues in Asia-Pacific (3) (lecture/lab) Impact of rapid agricultural development, deforestation, industrialization and urbanization on air, soil and water in the Asian-Pacific environment.
 Causes, consequences and corrective measures for pollution in the region.
 Combinations of expert approaches and geo-information systems, including introductory modeling are used to predict contaminant fate, behavior and critical load.
 Recommended: CHEM 151 or 161 or equivalent.
 (Attributes: GAHP)